-What are challenges of route planning in ASEAN?
+What are the challenges of route planning in ASEAN?

 1. Poor transportation system

 ASEAN, especially states residing geographically in the ‘Pacific ring of fire’, is prone to frequent disruptions resulting from natural disasters.
-Events routinely occur in the region lead to loss of life, loss of productive assets, infrastructure and protracted economic disruption.
-For example, flood may submerge and destroy transportation infrastructure, causing traffic anarchy and delivery failure.
-From 2010-2015, it triggered substantial damage to ASEAN countries, about $8 trillion economic loss and 200 million people affected (EM-DAT, 2016).
+Events routinely occur in the region lead to loss of life, loss of productive assets, infrastructure, and protracted economic disruption.
+For example, floods may submerge and destroy transportation infrastructure, causing traffic anarchy and delivery failure.
+From 2010-2015, it triggered substantial damage to ASEAN countries, about $8 trillion economic loss, and 200 million people affected (EM-DAT, 2016).